eclipse-archived/ceylon-lang.org/documentation/1.3/tour/dynamic.md

 Once we have a native header, we can safely call the `native` functions from non-`native` cross-platform Ceylon code.

+We're not going to delve further into the topic of `native` code in cross-platform modules as part of this tour, but you can read more [here](/documentation/reference/interoperability/native/), and find lots of examples in the source code of the language module and other Ceylon platform modules.

 ## Partially typed declarations

 The keyword `dynamic` may be used to declare a function or